AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 # Azure-Dual-Region-Deployment-Approach
 This shows my typically deployment utilizes two regions in Azure.
+This is shown for web applications, but can be adapted to other similar cases.

 ## Overview
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Dual-Region-Deployment-Approach/master/Azure-Dual-Region-Diagram.png)